ZhangPeizhou/BookStoreProject/README.txt

 Peizhou Zhang (101110707)

 - Topic:
-This project is to use puG, Express and other common web development tools and PostgresQL database to build an online bookstore application.
+This project is to use pug, Express and other common web development tools and PostgresQL database to build an online bookstore application.
 Users can enter the application as a "customer" or "owner" and complete some operations that should be performed in an online bookstore.

 - Project Demonstration:
 https://youtu.be/iRg-DBWpNJo